Apl223/Home-Lab/README.md

 This repository contains my current setup for researching vulnerabilities and exploits on virtual machines that run vulnerable web applications and services.
+Documentation includes tools, operating systems, and applications used.